-Introduced an in-school Education program in NSW educating children and the teaching staff on “What is type ONE diabetes and how to manage it.
-This is capable of being rolled out nationally.
+- Implemented an in-school Education program educating children and the teaching staff on “What is Type 1 Diabetes and how to manage it” Investment $180,000

-Established an annual educational “Jelly Bean” cruise for people with type 1 diabetes and their carers.
-In just 3 years, have provided education to 600 parents and children and have offered scholarships for 95 disadvantaged families to attend and learn about the latest technologies in a relaxed, fun environment.
-This cost the foundation in the order of the order of $110,000.
+- Established an annual educational “Jelly Bean” cruise for people with type 1 diabetes and their carers.
+In just 4 years this program has provided education to 1000 parents and children.
+The Foundation has funded scholarships for over 150 disadvantaged families to attend and learn about the latest technologies in a relaxed, fun environment.

 16 Ly, Trang T., Alan J.m.
 Brnabic, Andrew Eggleston, Athena Kolivos, Margaret E. Mcbride, Rudolf Schrover, and Timothy W. Jones.
 “A Cost-Effectiveness Analysis of Sensor-Augmented Insulin Pump Therapy and Automated Insulin Suspension versus Standard Pump Therapy for Hypoglycemic Unaware Patients with Type 1 Diabetes.”
 Value in Health: 561-69.
 Print.

 17 Colagiuri S, Brnabic A, Gomez M, Fitzgerald B, Buckley A, Colaguir R. DiabCo$t Australi Type 1: Assessing the burden of Type 1 Diabetes in Australia.
 Diabetes Australia, Canberra, November, 2009.